e23976bf/e23976bf/README.md

 No responsibility.
 Use at your own risk.

+C seems to be the only language that I am moderately familiar with, that is still in common use.
+Pascal, Algol, BASIC, forth, all seem to have become obsolete.
+I've never used object-oriented languages before.
+Python is an interesting novelty to me.
+C++ and Java, I will get around to eventually.
+No hurry.

 I'm scratch building a CNC machine with a cutting laser and probably a routing spindle too.
 The innovation is tilting the laser head to cut at an angle.
 Working on it.

 /*